pgmmpk/node-quickbot-api/README.md

 Speed of the wheel rotation in ticks per second.
 Divide this by 16 (number of encoder wheel teeth) to get speed in rotations per second.

 ### sensors.values
 An array of readings from 5 IR sensors (left side, left, center, right, right side).
-Values are millivolts.
+Values are in inches.

 ### sensors.stop()
 Stops the driver capturing sensor values.